 For instance, Dr Anastasia Saybel, during her talk concerning why botox facial injections are currently the most popular anti-ageing treatment for men, gave the following insight: "Treatment with botulinum toxin is the most popular procedure among male patients.
 Why?
 The answer is obvious: fast, virtually painless, has no recovery period and has a gradually developing, noticeable effect.
 Generally speaking, for men it is crucial to see a desired result.
 We, women, are ready to make tests and experiments, while men agree to suffer a little bit from pain/injections but the outcome must meet their expectations

-in future - so, perhaps worth going through a certain amount of discomfort and healing time for – but this is not actually the case.
+in future - so, perhaps worth going through a certain amount of discomfort and healing time for but this is not actually the case.

 .
 This is useful as bodies develop sexual characteristics during puberty, but after this time it is largely redundant.
 What it does then is bind to the susceptible hair follicles, located around the top of the scalp from hairline to crown, and gradually weaken them over time.
 The rate at which these follicles are diminished varies from person to person but ultimately results in thinning hair

 During a hair transplant, follicles are harvested from areas of the scalp which are not vulnerable to the effects of DHT and replanted into the recipient site.
 What this means is that the transplanted hairs will be immune to DHT, however, the original surrounding hairs in the vulnerable areas will continue to suffer its effects.
 As such, it can be necessary to use clinically-proven treatments on an on-going basis in order to prevent hair loss around the grafts from this permanent genetic condition, and to preserve the overall look following surgery.